nadimshah1996/milltechFX/README.md

 npx cypress run --spec "cypress/e2e/features/alerts/alertsButton.feature"
 ```

-### Book Store API invalid password case
+### Book Store API: Invalid Password
 - Spec: `cypress/e2e/features/bookstore/bookStoreApi-invalid-password.feature`
-- What it does: opens Swagger UI, tries `POST /Account/v1/User` with a weak password, and validates the API error.
+- What it checks: opens Swagger UI, tries `POST /Account/v1/User` with a weak password, and validates the API error.
 - Run it directly:
 ```bash
 npx cypress run --spec "cypress/e2e/features/bookstore/bookStoreApi-invalid-password.feature" --headless
 ```

 Step definition behavior:
-- The Then step accepts multiple possible error message variants using `||` (API can return different texts):
+- The Then step accepts multiple possible error message variants using `||` (API can return different texts).
+Example:
-  - Example feature line:
   `Then I should see an error code "1200" with a message containing "Passwords must have at least one non alphanumeric character || UserName and Password required."`
-- If the API returns a success-shaped object (e.g., `{ userId, username, books }`) instead of an error, the step asserts basic success shape to avoid false failures.
+- If the API returns a success‑shaped object (e.g., `{ userId, username, books }`) instead of an error, we assert the basic success shape to avoid false failures.